vfarcic/cncf-demo/manuscript/destroy-all.md

 Depending on the paths you took, some resources might not exist and, as a result, the commands that follow might through an error.
 Feel free to ignore those.

+If you created the dev/management cluster yourself (e.g., a local Rancher Desktop cluster) instead of following the instructions in the `Development` section, **destroy the cluster** first.
+Otherwise, the commands that follow might be undone by Crossplane discovering drifs and recreating deleted resources.

 ## Google Cloud

 Execute the commands in this section only if you used Google Cloud